 Also, make sure the roots fit inside the container easily.
 It’s better to have too much space than too little, because you can just always add more water to reach the roots.

-There are different ways to do water culture.
+There are three different ways to do water culture.
 The first is “Full Water Culture” (FWC).
 In this method, the orchid is kept in the water all the time.
 It gets very few ‘dry-outs’ (a time when the water is removed so the roots can dry) – maybe once a month, a few times a year, or never.

 About 1/3rd of the roots are covered in water.
 As the water evaporates, the shorter roots absorb the humidity from the air.
 More water is added as needed to maintain the same water level.